TheOmer77/project-template/README.md

 ### Docker

-This project uses Docker and Docker Compose to build and run all services.
+This project uses Docker and Docker Compose to build and run all apps.
 Additional services & environment variables can be added in `docker-compose.yml`.

 ### Utilities